galasa-dev/cli/docs/generated/errors-list.md

 - GAL1028E: Failed to unmarshal test catalog from REST reply for property '{}', stream '{}'.
 Reason is {}
 - GAL1029E: Stream '{}' is not found in the ecosystem.
 There are no streams set up.
 Ask your Galasa system administrator to add a new stream with the desired name.
 - GAL1030E: Stream '{}' is not found in the ecosystem.
 Valid streams are:{}.
 Try again using a valid stream, or ask your Galasa system administrator to add a new stream with the desired name.
 - GAL1031E: Invalid flags. --bundle, --package, --test, --tag, and --class flags can only be specified if --stream is provided.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1032E: Invalid select regex '{}'.
 Reason is {}
 - GAL1033E: Invalid select quoted regex '{}'.
 Reason is {}
 - GAL1034E: Class '{}' is not format 'bundle/class'
 - GAL1035E: Class '{}' is not format.
 Name is blank
 - GAL1036E: File '{}' exists.
 Use the --force flag to overwrite it.
 - GAL1037E: Invalid Java package name '{}' should not contain the '{}' character.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1038E: Invalid Java package name '{}' should not start with the '{}' character.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1039E: Invalid Java package name '{}' should not end with the '{}' character.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1040E: Invalid Java package name.
 Package name should not be blank.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1041E: Failed to create folders '{}'.
 Reason is '{}'.
 Check that you have permissions to write to that folder, and that there is enough disk space available and try again.
 - GAL1042E: Failed to open file '{}' for writing.
 Reason is '{}'.
 Check that you have permissions to write to that folder and file, and that there is enough disk space available and try again.
 - GAL1043E: Failed to open file '{}' for reading.
 Reason is '{}'.
 Check that you have permissions to read the file and try again.
 - GAL1044E: Invalid Java package name.
 Package name '{}' contains the reserved java keyword '{}'.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1045E: Invalid feature name.
 Feature name '{}' cannot be used as a java package name. '{}'
 - GAL1046E: Failed to determine the home folder of this user. '{}'
 - GAL1047E: Cannot create the yaml report in file '{}' as that file already exists.
 - GAL1048E: Failed to read from 'throttle' file '{}'.
 Reason is '{}'
 - GAL1049E: Invalid value '{}' read from 'throttle' file '{}'.
-Reason is '{}'
+Reason is '{}'.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1050E: JAVA_HOME environment variable is not set.
 It must be for when --local flag is used.
 - GAL1051E: Failed to determine if folder '{}' exists.
 Reason is '{}'
 - GAL1052E: Folder '{}' is missing.
 JAVA_HOME environment variable should refer to a folder which contains a 'bin' folder.